gumaerc-testorg/21h.983j-fall-2020/content/pages/syllabus.md

 Each week students will be responsible for supplying one to two questions (in written or short video) for the week’s readings due by midnight the day before class.
 Alternatively, they will have another assignment based on primary sources, such as preparing for a debate or mock trial, analyzing images or videos, or finding primary materials in contemporary news sources.

 Also, over the course of the semester students will each write a research paper on a topic of their choosing.
-For more details, see the [Assignments]({{< baseurl >}}/pages/assignments) section.
+For more details, see the {{< resource_link 55d63d96-6b45-141b-5271-bb8b58faa104 "Assignments" >}} section.

 Grading Policy
 --------------